jeromew21/frameflow/README.md

 I wanted to factor out this into a library since it has a very clear standalone purpose without any outside dependencies.

-Future plans are to re-write this in C so bindings can be more easily generated for it in other languages.
+Future plans are to re-write this in C so bindings can be more easily generated for it in other languages, and/or refactor into a header-only library.

 There are some undocumented quirks in the layout system, but I am using it in my 2D game with no issues so far.